webbiscuit/adventofcode/2020/src/05/README.md

 ## Part 2

-If we sort our list of seat ids and zip it up against a list of expected seat ids, we can find compare to find the first mismatch - that is the empty seat number.
+If we sort our list of seat ids and zip it up against a list of expected seat ids, we can compare to find the first mismatch - that is the empty seat number.